EOSchool/EOSchool.github.io/README.md

-# Curriculum
+# Welcome to EOS School Curriculum

+## Module 1
 How to Build a Decentralised Application

-## Module 1
-1. What is a dApp?
+What is a dApp?
-2. Why do we need dApps?
+Why do we need dApps?
 What are some of the dApps in existence?
 Which languages have been used to create dApps?
 Most popular programming languages